jsinger67/id-tree-layout/README.md

 ## Overview

-This crate evolved as a side-product while working on a parser generator (still work in progress).
+This crate evolved as a side-product while working on a parser generator.

 To check the correctness of generated parsers I needed to visualize large parse trees.
 The `id_tree`'s own `write_formatted` method is quite handy for smaller trees but quickly reaches its limits when trees starts to grow.

 So I wanted to have something that is more visually comprehensible.

-And here is what the result looks like:
+And here is what the result may look like:

 ![example.svg](./docs/example.svg)